d0iasm/blog/_posts/2020-04-02-xv6-on-my-riscv-emulator_en.md

 RISC-V is an open standard instruction set architecture, and you can download PDFs of the specification from [riscv.org/specifications][riscv.org/specifications].
 First, I'm going to implement a CPU instruction one by one by reading *Volume I: Unprivileged ISA* in the specifications.

-The role of a CPU is to execute a program consisting of binary 0 and 1 sequentially by three steps: fetching, decoding, and execution.
+The role of a CPU is to execute a program consisting of binaries sequentially by three steps: fetching, decoding, and execution.

 1. Fetch: Fetches the next instruction to be executed from the memory where the program is stored.
 2. Decode: Splits an instruction sequence into a form that makes sense to the CPU.
 How to interpret the instruction is defined in *Volume I: Unprivileged ISA* at [riscv.org/specifications][riscv.org/specifications].
 3. Execute: Performs the action required by the instruction.
 In hardware, arithmetic operations such as addition and subtraction are performed by ALU (Arithmetic logic unit), but in the emulator I decided to implement it without worrying about small components.

 ### November 11, 2019 ([2d59abc: src/cpu.rs][1111])
-I implemented RV32I instructions for basic integer operations for 32-bit architecture.
+I implemented RV32I instructions, which defines basic integer operations for 32-bit architecture.

 The basic integer operations should be implemented in all platforms.
 In addition, other instructions can be extended to suit the application.
 The basic integer operations for 32-bit architectures are called RV32I, and the basic integer operations for 64-bit architectures are called RV64I.